Guide to make the best choice on purchasing a generator

 • Ground-fault circuit interrupters (GFCI outlets) for use in inclement weather.

-Welder generators are welding machines with an on-board generator to provide power anywhere it’s needed.
-These are designed for when an external power source isn’t available, such as repairing a tractor in the middle of a field.
+Welder generators are welding machines with an on-board generator to provide power anywhere.
+These are designed for when an external power source isn’t available, such as repairing a tractor.

 • Provide enough extra power for lights and other metalworking tools